VojtaHavlicek/vojtanyc/content/posts/generating_interfaces/index.md

 ![Habitat](images/spritesheet_habitat.webp)

 That's probably it, the middle four look almost immediately useful!
 Perhaps except for some issues with transparency that I need to take care of.
-Tom also recommended generative models that use [controlnet](https://github.com/lllyasviel/ControlNet), which I am excited to understand and blog about later.
+Tom also recommended generative models that use [controlnet](https://github.com/lllyasviel/ControlNet), which I am excited to understand and perhaps blog about later.

+Thanks to Tom Krcha for hints and Michal Srb for the joint work on this!